 As with any animal, making the decision to adopt a cat is not one that should be taken lightly.
 Remember that when you adopt it, you commit to taking care of this living being for up to 10–20 years (depending on its age and health).
 And as cats being adopted are cats in need of a new home, you can’t change your mind after a week.

-Before even starting the process of adoption, it is important that you seriously think through and plan this life decision.
+Before even starting the process of adoption in Spain, it is important that you seriously think through and plan this life decision.
 Make sure that you think about all aspects, from the economic impact to what to do if you are going on a holiday.
 And once you’re 100% sure, it is time to start the process of finding your new family member.

 1. Think about which cat you want